If there’s a breaking news story, Natalie Martinez is usually on it!

 Natalie grew up with a Ukrainian mother and Dominican father.
 She embraces and appreciates all the diversity that Chicago has to offer, and is a proud supporter of the Ukrainian community as well.

-Throughout her childhood and teens, Natalie danced ballet with various dance companies and has a deep-rooted appreciation for the arts.
+Throughout her childhood and teens, Natalie danced ballet and has a deep-rooted appreciation for the arts.
 She’s often seen attending or hosting art related events around the city.

 Natalie married her lifetime love, personal trainer Flavio Gama, who moved from Brazil in 2013 to marry her.
-You'll often see the two doing outdoor activities at the beach.
+You'll often see the two doing outdoor activities at the beach with their baby girl, Sailor.

 Drop Natalie a line: email@example.com and follow her news coverage and exciting events on: